Slash's Snakepit

 Their debut album, It's Five O'Clock Somewhere, was released in 1995.
 For the supporting tour, Slash enlisted James LoMenzo and Brian Tichy, of Pride & Glory, in place of Inez and Sorum, who had other commitments.
 They played shows in the US, Europe, Japan and Australia before Geffen Records pulled their financial support for the tour, with Slash returning to Guns N' Roses and Slash's Snakepit disbanding.

 Following his departure from Guns N' Roses in 1996, Slash formed the cover band Slash's Blues Ball.
 After a tour in 1997, Slash approached Blues Ball bassist Johnny Griparic about forming a new lineup of Slash's Snakepit.
 The new lineup consisted of Slash, Griparic, singer Rod Jackson, guitarist Ryan Roxie, and drummer Matt Laug (Roxie and Laug were both former members of Alice Cooper's solo band).
 They recorded and released their second album, entitled Ain't Life Grand, in 2000, which was preceded by a tour supporting AC/DC and followed by their own headlining tour.
 For the tour, Keri Kelli joined the group in place of Ryan Roxie, who departed following the completion of the album.
 However, after the final show, Slash disbanded Snakepit due to a lack of commitment from his band members.
-Shortly after, Slash formed Velvet Revolver in 2002, along with drummer and fellow Guns N' Roses member Matt Sorum.
+Shortly after, Slash formed Velvet Revolver in 2002, along with drummer Matt Sorum, and Bassist Duff McKagan, both fellows Guns N' Roses members.

 History

 Formation (1993–1994)

 Following the two and a half year world tour in support of the albums Use Your Illusion I and Use Your Illusion II, Guns N' Roses guitarist Slash returned to Los Angeles.
 He soon sold his home, the Walnut House, and moved to Mulholland Drive.
 He built a small home studio, nicknamed The Snakepit, over his garage and began working on demos for songs he had written during the tour.
 Slash worked on the demos with Guns N' Roses bandmate and drummer Matt Sorum.
-They were later joined by guitarist Gilby Clarke and Alice in Chains bassist Mike Inez, jamming and recording most nights.
-Slash played the demos for Guns N' Roses singer Axl Rose who rejected the material, though he would later want to use them for the next Guns N' Roses album.
+They were later joined by fellow Guns N' Roses bandmate Gilby Clarke and Alice in Chains bassist Mike Inez, jamming and recording most nights.
+Slash played the demos for Axl Rose, who rejected the material, though he would later want to use them for the next Guns N' Roses album.
 They had recorded twelve songs by 1994, the same year that Guns N' Roses went on hiatus.

 Slash decided to record the Snakepit demos with Sorum, Clarke and Inez, later adding former Jellyfish live guitarist Eric Dover as lead vocalist.
 The decision to record with Dover led to a disagreement between Slash and Sorum, due to Slash not seeking Sorum's approval before hiring Dover.